Redfrog80/Capsher-Game-Jam-Spring-2023/README.md

 ## What we weren't able to finish
 * Sound system.
 We resorted to removing implemenation of sounds and directly pasting music to the PyGame mixer.
 Successfully implemented music, but didn't push in time.
 * UI
-* Text and plot system (in Gage branch.)
+* Text and plot system (in Gage's branch.)
 We had a plot for the game to create fading text in the background giving hints and a monologue.
 * Polishing.
 The event system needs work and we currently don't have a respawn mechanic.
 Also, enemies spawn way too much.
 Don't tell anyone, this was intentional.
+Also, we used the wrong player sprite.

+## Assets
+* Sounds/music created in Ableton
+* Sprites created in Blender 3.5